seed-rs/seed-homepage/markdown/quickstart.md

 You may wish to create a build script with these two lines. (`build.sh` for Linux; `build.ps1` for Windows).
 The quickstart repo includes these, but you'll still need to do the rename.
 You can then use `./build.sh` or `.\build.ps1` If you run into permission errors on `build.sh`, try this command to allow executing the file:`chmod +x build.sh`.
-If you run into persmission errors on `build.ps`, open Powershell as an administrator, and enter this command: `Set-ExecutionPolicy RemoteSigned`.
+If you run into persmission errors on `build.ps1`, open Powershell as an administrator, and enter this command: `Set-ExecutionPolicy RemoteSigned`.

 For development, you can view your app using a shimmed Python dev server, as described above.